 Governor Holcomb provides update on state's response to COVID-19

-During his daily press conference, Governor Eric Holcomb and several other state leaders provided an update to the state's response to COVID-19.
+During his press conference Friday, Governor Eric Holcomb and several other state leaders provided an update to the state's response to COVID-19.

 During the press conference, the governor announced several new initiatives including $44 million for support and resources for small businesses and manufacturers.

 "To restart Indiana's economic engine, it's critical that we provide Hoosier businesses and entrepreneurs with the support they need to grow and get back on track," Gov. Holcomb said.
 "These initiatives will ensure that two critical drivers of our state's economy have access to resources and technological tools that allow them to continue competing and leading in the 21st century economy, while further positioning our state for long-term economic growth."